sofia-sch24/Data-Journalism-Final-Project/README.md

 I chose these questions because they give an overall glimpse into popular movies and genres among English and Non-English languages.
 The findings from Stranger Things did surprise me a bit because I actually believed that Squid Game was the most watched show and not Stranger Things.

+My sources for this story pitch would include:
+Samana G, a recent college graduate (925) 848-4941 Mitzy W, a mom who works in auditing (310) 906-7323 Bob W, a retired French Hornist for the LA Philharmonic (323) 295-1843

+These sources would provide me with a wide udnerstanding of interests and give me overall analysis into trending movies and TV shows among different age groups, genders, and ethnicities.
+I hope to find out whether Netflix's metrics for deciding what makes a show popular (hours viewed in the first 28 days) is actually an accurate assessment.
+This story would combine the data I've found in this project with the interviews I conduct.
 ## Data Visualization

 https://datawrapper.dwcdn.net/TC3p9/1/